Frequently Asked Questions

 How Secure Is WACCFINDER™?

-WACCFINDER is certified by the Singapore government.
+WACCFINDER™ is [pending] certification by the Singapore government .

 WACCFINDER carries the Cyber Essentials mark issued by Cyber Security Agency of Singapore.